prashamshah115/cse15l-lab-reports/Lab_Report.md

 There was no output for this command.

+The working directory when running this command was 'home'.
+We get no output for this command.
+The 'cd' command is used to change between directories and takes the directory you wish to change to as an argument.
+When no argument is provided, it takes you to the home directory but since we are already in the home directory, running this command won't give any output.
+The output is *not* an error.

 ## An example of the command with a path to a directory as an argument.

 *The command*